Amy-L-Adams/kakariki/SNPCalling_AA.md

 ```
 cd raw_samples
-ln -s ../source_files/trimmed_ka* .
+ln -s ../source_files/trimmed/trimmed_* .
 cd ..
 ```
 Run demultiplexing

 ```
 module load Stacks/2.52-gimkl-2020a
-process_radtags -P   -p raw_samples/ -o ./samples/ -b barcodes.txt -e pstI -r -c  --inline-inline # NO -q often used for process-radtags gives me an error because of it, but no worries, cutadapatalready took care of this
+process_radtags -P   -p raw_samples/ -o ./samples/ -b barcodes.txt -e pstI -r -c  --inline-inline # NO -q often used for process-radtags gives me an error because of it, but no worries, cutadapatalready took care of this.
  ```
  Not that good but ok results: